 Onion Powder or ground onion makes a great addition to any pasta sauce, roast potatoes, spice mixes, barbecue items, and other homemade sauces, soups, and stews.

 You can even add it to this German Goulash as a substitute for fresh onion!
-The advantage to using dried onion powder of course is it's shelf life which is easily four or five times as long as a fresh onion.
-Plus it mixes very easily into any food you are cooking for an instant flavor boost.
+The advantage to using dried onion powder, of course, is its shelf life, which is easily four or five times as long as a fresh onion.
+Plus, it mixes very easily into any food you are cooking for an instant flavor boost.

 5. Paprika